Jennell Jaquays: Judges Guild, later independent role-playing projects, and TSR

-By late 1977, Jaquays was approaching graduation and needed to spend more time in the art studio, so FDS sold The Dungeoneer to Chuck Anshell of Anshell Miniatures.
-Anshell soon came to work at Judges Guild, and Jaquays ended up there too by October 1978, working with them for a year as an illustrator and adventure designer.
-By late 1978 Judges Guild was a prolific provider of material and officially licensed products for TSR's Dungeons & Dragons (D&D) line.
-Anshell retained a level of editorial control over The Dungeoneer, one of Judges Guild's two gaming periodicals.
+Jaquays was preparing for graduation by late 1977 which meant spending more time working in the art studio, so FDS sold The Dungeoneer to Chuck Anshell of Anshell Miniatures.
+Anshell soon came to work at Judges Guild, a prolific provider of material and officially licensed products for TSR's Dungeons & Dragons (D&D) line, and brought The Dungeoneer with him; it became one of Judges Guild's two gaming periodicals.
+Jaquays also began working at Judges Guild in October 1978, spending a year there as an illustrator and designer for adventures, but refused to move to Decatur to work on-site at Judges Guild.
+Instead Jaquays worked out an arrangement to work from home in Michigan.
 Jaquays worked on two stand-alone D&D modules for Dungeons & Dragons, Dark Tower and Caverns of Thracia, which were completed before she left the company in October 1979.
 She provided a variety of content on a freelance basis thereafter, particularly to The Dungeoneer.
-Jaquays and Rudy Kraft authored Adventures Beyond the Pass for Judges Guild, which they never published; instead Greg Stafford liked it enough that Chaosium published it as Griffin Mountain (1981).
-The MicroGame Chitin: I (1978) by Metagaming Concepts featured art by Jaquays.
+Jaquays and Rudy Kraft authored Adventures Beyond the Pass for Judges Guild, who never published it; instead Greg Stafford published it through Chaosium as the adventure Griffin Mountain (1981).
+The MicroGame Chitin: I (1978) by Metagaming Concepts included illustrations by Jaquays.
 Jaquays, Denis Loubet, and Jeff Dee produced Cardboard Heroes in the early 1980s for Steve Jackson Games.

 Jaquays expanded her career to include video game design in the early 1980s, but continued to work as a freelancer for various table-top game publishers including TSR, Chaosium, West End Games, Flying Buffalo, and Iron Crown Enterprises.
 She produced illustrations for Game Designers' Workshop (GDW), most notably creating all the starship illustrations in Traveller Supplement 9: Fighting Ships.
 A number of these became the basis for starship models from Ad Astra Games and the deckplans found in Mongoose Traveller Supplement 3 - Fighting Ships.

 From 1986 to 1993, she did freelance work while running a design studio.
-Jaquays prepared a series of character-creation supplements called Central Casting (1988-1991) for Flying Buffalo, which were published by Task Force Games.
-Jaquays also prepared three more City Books (1990-1994) out of house for Flying Buffalo.
+Jaquays worked on a series of supplements focusing on character creation called Central Casting (1988–1991) to be published by Flying Buffalo, although they were instead published by Task Force Games.
+Jaquays also prepared three more supplements in the Citybook line out of house from 1990 to 1994 for Flying Buffalo.
 From 1993 to 1997, she returned to full-time employment in the table-top gaming industry as an illustrator for TSR, including a six-month period as Director of Graphics.
 She left TSR just before their takeover by Wizards of the Coast.
 During this time, she played an active role in the creation of the Dragon Dice game, both as cover artist and icon designer.

+Jaquays' Dungeoneer work, but not the magazine itself, was later released back to her which was then collected and reprinted by Goodman Games in 2022.